kaa4ever/kristiankaadk/src/content/blog/microservices-lessons-learned.md

 And how did this happen?
 Again, ignorance.

-In 2015 when the Polish team built our product, they asked me if it was okay for them to write Behat tests instead of PHPUnit tests.
+In 2015 when the Polish team built our product, they asked me if it was okay for them to write Behat (end-to-end) tests instead of PHPUnit tests.
 We argued back and forth, but in the end the winning argument was that they would move faster (and thereby cheaper) with Behat instead of PHPUnit.
 I was young(er) and inexperienced in software testing.
 Today I would never have allowed it, but instead bought them a software testing course.

 ### The end